ory/dockertest/README.md

 ## Using Dockertest

 Using Dockertest is straightforward and  simple.
-At present, Dockertest supports MongoDB, Postgres and MySQL containers out of the box.
-Feel free to extend this list by contributing to this project.

 **Note:** When using the Docker Toolbox (Windows / OSX), make sure that the VM is started by running `docker-machine start default`.